librz/learning-ocaml/list_tuple_record.md

 ### record syntax

-records is a compound type with named fields
+records is a compound type with named fields (order of fields is irrelevant)

 ```ocaml
 (* define record type *)